For pure stopping power, good rim brakes, properly adjusted, can stop a tandem as well as they can stop a solo.

 This site has several articles on brake setup that can help you with this:

-The limitation of caliper brakes is not stopping power, but tire clearance.
+The limitation of caliper brakes is tire clearance.
 Since a caliper brake has arms coming down from above the tire, the use of a large tire, especially if you want clearance for fenders, would require a caliper with long arms.
-The longer the arms, however, the lower the mechanical advantage of the brake, so modern high-performance caliper brakes are only available with short arms, an typically provide clearance for, at best, 28 mm tires.
+The longer the arms, however, the lower the mechanical advantage of the brake, so modern high-performance caliper brakes are only available with short arms, and typically provide clearance for, at best, 28 mm tires.
 28 mm tires are definitely on the narrow side of what's practical for tandem use, so bikes equipped with short-arm caliper brakes are not generally suitable for touring or for use on rough pavement.

 In the 1970's, center-pull caliper brakes were common, which did provide reasonable tire clearance, but these have gone out of fashion and are not provided on new bikes.